RyanJulyan/SQL-Stats/Readme.md

 * Help others learn statistics.
 * Create simple to use, robust code
 * Allow the code to be used in different contexts and on different data / content / tables
+* Provide Examples and the formulas for each of the procedures.

 ## License
 Copyright (c) 2018, Ryan Julyan.